 2. We show you all the people that can do that work based on their roles and the work that is assigned to them already.

 3. Based on all of the tasks and issues a user is currently working on and their schedule, you can see any over-allocations and correct them.

-The tool also provides a filter so a resource manager can zero in on work that is pressing at the moment and make assignments to users who match specific needs.
+The resource management tool also provides a filter so a resource manager can zero in on work that is pressing at the moment and make assignments to users who match specific needs.
 This way, the resource manager can make the best decisions about who to assign work to, and see exactly where and how their resources are allocated.

 From what you've seen in testing, how will this new feature help teams overcome their resource management challenges?

 McCleery: Customers are loving the visual representation of their work and have reported that it is much easier to make assignments through the new interface.
 This is saving them time and reducing mistakes, but the biggest value for them has been eliminating the manual task of trying to find, beg, borrow and steal resources to accomplish their work.
 It's a single source of truth that spans the entire organization.